Compensation of patient travel in Norway

 If the journey is longer than 300 kilometers each way, you will be compensated equal to the expense of the cheapest available mode of public transport for the journey in question.

 The travel must be longer than ten kilometers in each direction.
-If you could have traveled with public transportation for a minimum fare within one travel zone, you are not entitled for compensation.
+If you could have travelled with public transportation for a minimum fare within one travel zone, you are not entitled for compensation.

 Please note that you may still apply for compensation of travel expenses that do not fulfill these requirements if you are able to provide documentation from your treatment center stating that it was necessary for you to use your car or a taxi due to health reasons.